 Over that past week, as family slowly arrived and the house filled up again with activity and life, I did my best to soak up every moment.

-This wedding was truly a family affair.
-From the fluffing and hanging of tissue-paper flowers, to the mowing and weed-eating and de-wasping of the lawns, to the weeding of gardens, the folding of name cards…every visit to my grandparents' farm during the week leading up to the wedding meant people scattered about doing their part to make this wedding an amazing, beautiful, thoughtful event.
+This Ceremony planning was truly a family affair.
+From the fluffing and hanging of tissue-paper flowers, to the mowing and weed-eating and de-wasping of the lawns, to the weeding of gardens, the folding of name cards…every visit to my grandparents’ farm during the week leading up to the wedding meant people scattered about doing their part to make this wedding an amazing, beautiful event.

 My photos don’t even come close to capturing the day.
 I felt like I was in a bit of a daze of family and celebration and baby-wrangling, and prying my children from the dance floor to be sure they were eating something.
 So I look forward to eventually sending you all to the photographer’s photos once he posts some.
 (He was amazing, by the way–and I’m not just saying that because he and my husband hit it off right away.)